Is Climate Change Real? How Can You Help?

 5 Ways You Can Help

-- Eat More Vegetables: The production of plant-based foods generally produces less greenhouse gas emissions than regular food.
-Eating more vegetables, fruits, whole grains, nuts, seeds and consuming less dairy and meat can help lower your environmental impact.
+- Eat More Vegetables: Plant-based diets, on average, create fewer greenhouse gases than conventional meals.
+Consuming more vegetables, fruits, whole grains, nuts, seeds, and drinking less milk and meat might help you lower your carbon footprint.

-- Reduce, Reuse, Repair and Recycle: Items such as electronics and close cause carbon emissions at some point in productions.
-To help protect our climate, buy fewer things, shop second-hand, repair what you can and recycle.
+- Reduce, Reuse, Repair and Recycle: Some goods, such as electronics and clothes, produce carbon emissions during their manufacture.
+To help preserve the environment, buy less stuff, shop second-hand, fix what you can, and recycle when possible.

 Helping Our Planet One Install at a Time

-While our team is working hard to build custom solar energy systems for each of our customers’ homes, there is a bigger picture at play.
-Momentum Solar was created in 2009 with the dream to help save our environment and help homeowners save money on their monthly utility bills.
-With thousands of installs completed in our company’s lifetime, it is a no-brainer that Momentum continues to grow as a top solar provider and installer across the country.
-Our team of experts is ready to help make you the switch towards a greener, cleaner future, one install at a time.
+While our team is working hard to design unique solar energy systems for each of our customers’ homes, there’s a larger purpose: helping the environment.
+Momentum Solar was founded in 2009 with the aim of assisting homeowners save money on their utility bills while also protecting the environment.
+With thousands of installs completed in our company’s lifetime across 11 states, it is a no-brainer that Momentum continues to grow as a top solar provider.
+We’re excited to be a part of your journey toward a greener, more environmentally friendly future.
 Call us today at 1-888-MOMENTUM to learn more!

 Find Out if Switching to Solar is Right for You